bztsrc/phppe3/README.md

 - Built-in Content Server for CMS support
 - Uses View layer to detect Models (flexibility you've never seen)

-Of course one single file is limited, so here's the [PHPPE Pack](http://bztsrc.github.io/phppe3/phppe3_core.tgz) (~80KiB) to save the day and give you an easy start.
+Of course one single file is limited, so here's the [PHPPE Pack](http://bztsrc.github.io/phppe3/phppe3_core.tgz) (another ~80KiB) to save the day and give you an easy start.

 For full CMS capability you'll also need the Content Editor with [PHPPE CMS](http://bztsrc.github.io/phppe3/phppe3_cms.tgz) (28KiB), because PHPPE Core on it's own only serves contents.